China factory growth eases, adds to recovery risk

 "The slower growth of manufacturing activity in April confirmed a fragile growth recovery of the Chinese economy as external demand deteriorated and renewed destocking pressures built up," said Qu Hongbin, chief China economist at HSBC.

 "The looming deflationary pressures also suggest softer overall demand conditions.
-All this is likely to weigh on the labour market, which is likely to invite more policy responses in the coming months."
+All this is likely to weigh on the labor market, which is likely to invite more policy responses in the coming months."

 A string of global data, including lower-than-expected U.S. economic growth figures and record unemployment in the euro zone, has dented optimism seen at the start of the year that the world economy was picking up.